michaelfaulkner/michaelfaulkner/README.md

 - Further projects on emergent electrostatics in 2DXY models.
 - Developing PDMPs to resolve correlated dynamics at phase transitions in Bayesian computation.

+## 🚀 Vacancies
+- I have [an open PhD position](https://warwick.ac.uk/fac/sci/hetsys/themes/projectopportunities/hp2024-10/) in my group.
+The project will develop advanced simulation algorithms to characterise strongly correlated system dynamics in both condensed matter and agent-based epidemic modelling.
+Informal enquiries to michael.faulkner [AT] warwick.ac.uk are welcome.

 ## 📫  Contact
 - Email me at michael DOT faulkner AT warwick DOT ac DOT uk
 - As outlined above, you can find more details on [my personal website](https://michaelfaulkner.github.io) and [Warwick webpage](https://warwick.ac.uk/fac/sci/eng/people/michael_faulkner/).